Share this Post

 If you finish your basement without waterproofing it first, you could find yourself dealing with unforeseeable problems, such as:

-- Odor produced by mold and mildew.
+- The odor is produced by mold and mildew.

-- Buckling tile, damp wood or carpet.
+- Buckling tile, damp wood, or carpet.

 - Condensation forming on surfaces.